emamoah/tapehead/README.md

 The prompt contains a combination of the following segments:

 - `pos:<number>` - Current position of the file pointer, always shown.
+If the stream is not seekable, it displays a `*` instead of a number.
 - `in:<number>` - Number of bytes read from the file after executing the previous command.
 Not shown if nothing was read.
 - `out:<number>` - Number of bytes written to the file after executing the previous command.
 Not shown if nothing was written.